manassaloi/manassaloi.github.io/_posts/2020-01-01-getting-shit-done-happiness.markdown

 **2/  10/10/10**

-I prefer picking up/ doing things which I know will make me happy in 10 mins, 10 months and 10 years Also things which I won't regret in the same time frames
+I prefer picking up/ doing things which I know will make me happy in 10 mins, 10 months and 10 years.
+Also things which I won't regret in the same time frames

 Listening to podcasts makes me happy now.
 It would make me happy 10 years later too.
 I won't regret spending hours listening to smart people talk about their ideas